lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 This episode explains why I have since devoted so much effort to porting libraries into Isabelle/HOL.
 But note: Isabelle/HOL already had, from 2004, a *full copy* of the HOL4 libraries, translated by importer tools.
 I never even thought of using these libraries, and they were quietly withdrawn in 2012.
-What is the right way to achieve interoperability between proof assistant libraries?
+Why was that?
+And what is the right way to achieve interoperability between proof assistant libraries?

 ### Libraries of mathematics